JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 `DynamicalBilliards` is an easy-to-use, modular and extendable Julia package for dynamical billiards in two dimensions.

-!!! warn "Version 2.0 incoming!"
+!!! tldr "Welcome to `DynamicalBilliards` v2.0!"
-    We are currently finishing the development of v2.0 of `DynamicalBilliards` which will bring massive performance increase, a lot of new features and unfortunately some breaking changes!
-You can view the [changelog](https://github.com/JuliaDynamics/DynamicalBilliards.jl/blob/master/CHANGELOG.md) to prepare for up coming changes.
+    The new version v2.0 of `DynamicalBilliards` brings massive performance increase, a ton of new features, a more intuitive and simpler low-level interface, automated animation production and much more stuff (also some minor breaking changes)!

-    Consider doing `Pkg.checkout("DynamicalBilliards")` to get huge performance benefits and a big amount of new features!
+    You can view the [changelog](https://github.com/JuliaDynamics/DynamicalBilliards.jl/blob/master/CHANGELOG.md) for more.

+    v2.0 also drops support for all Julia versions less than 0.7.

 !!! tip "Julia Billiard animation"
-    Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard"!
+    Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard", which is the logo of our package!

 ## About Billiards